buttermilkgreen/ais_ship_tracker/README.md

 [Card-mod](https://github.com/thomasloven/lovelace-card-mod) is also recommended to make the ship icons smaller using CSS.

 When the *"Multi-Ship Tracking"* configuration is enabled:
-* Every ship that enters your bounding box will automatically generate a dedicated entity formatted as sensor.ais_ship_{mmsi}.
+* Every ship that enters your bounding box will automatically generate a dedicated entity formatted as `sensor.ais_ship_{mmsi}`.
 * These entities dynamically update their GPS co-ordinates and include an icon indicating their current navigational status.
 * Ship Timeout: To keep your map clean, ships that stop broadcasting will have their co-ordinates cleared after a specified period of inactivity (default is 30 minutes, configurable via "Ship Timeout").
 * Clear Ships on Startup: You can configure the add-on to automatically purge all existing ship entities from the map whenever the add-on is restarted.